It was the Spring of 2003, the year of my 50th Birthday.

 I was diagnosed in December 2003 with Dermatomyositis and ILD/ Pulmonary Fibrosis.

-I found Facebook about 10 years ago and started my own group called Myositis Ramblers which I still run today with help from my dear friend Pip from New Zealand and Val Foreman from UK.
+I found Facebook about 10 years ago and started my own group called Myositis Ramblers which I still run today with help from my dear friends, Pip from New Zealand and Val Foreman from UK.

 So despite being given 5 years to live when I was first diagnosed with the lung disease 15 years ago I am still here and still getting excellent care from the NHS.

 I am still here, still fighting and still very involved in the Myositis Community Worldwide, particularly Myositis Friends Support Network – MFSN, where I have some very close friends.